Aliases for NR5A1 Gene

 GeneCards Summary for NR5A1 Gene

-NR5A1 (Nuclear Receptor Subfamily 5, Group A, Member 1) is a Protein Coding gene.
+NR5A1 (Nuclear Receptor Subfamily 5 Group A Member 1) is a Protein Coding gene.
 Diseases associated with NR5A1 include premature ovarian failure 7 and spermatogenic failure 8.
-Among its related pathways are Oct4 in Mammalian ESC Pluripotency and Wnt signaling pathway (KEGG).
-GO annotations related to this gene include sequence-specific DNA binding and phospholipid binding.
-An important paralog of this gene is NR6A1.
+Among its related pathways are Gene Expression and Developmental Biology.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+An important paralog of this gene is AR.

 UniProtKB/Swiss-Prot for NR5A1 Gene